All Episodes

 That's outrageous, and that's why we're having so much of a conversation about it today.

-Everybody is talking about it, because this is highly unusual.
+Everybody is talking about it because this is highly unusual.

-The bottom line is that you think uh an FBI director without credibility would have been best served in this position.
+The bottom line is that you think an FBI director without credibility would have been best served in this position.

-I think if the president, if the president had fired him when he first came in, uh he would not have to be in a position now where he's trying to make up a study.
+I think if the president, if the president had fired him when he first came in, he would not have to be in a position now where he's trying to make up a story about why it does not meet the smell test.

 Understood.